 Blea Brows, Water Yeat

 Set in sloping woodland, Blea Brows is a quirky cottage that is all you could want from a perfect forest holiday in the Lake District!
-Two of the three bedrooms have wonderful views over the trees and a patio with BBQ will encourage you to enjoy the sites from outdoors!
-If that's not enough magic for you, head down to the shared, private lakeside beach for a paddle!
+Two of the three bedrooms have wonderful views over the trees and a patio with BBQ will encourage you to enjoy the sites from outdoors.
+If that's not enough magic for you, head down to the shared, private lakeside beach for a paddle.

 Ennerdale Forest is both the Lake District's most westerly forest and one of Cumbria's biggest.
-You could well spend a whole day here and not meet another soul, so far away is it from the tourist hubs of the national park.
+You could easily spend a whole day here and not meet another soul, so far away is it from the tourist hubs of the national park.
 The 20 miles of forest roads give you plenty to enjoy and the Smithy Beck Falls trail in particular will take you from the lakeshore up to the waterfall through hill forest paths.

 Be close to the forest at one of our Ennerdale cottages.

 We hope our guide can help you plan your ideal forest holiday and that you will be taken in by the mysterious magic of the forests and woods of the Lake District!
 For more holiday ideas, take a look at our cottage search.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,